Are you considering building a fantasy sports business in 2020? Here’s all you need to know about the Indian laws.

 Taking into consideration the challenging legal landscape in India, obtaining a license under the Act may provide an added level of protection for an operator.

 If you are considering to start a fantasy sports platform, you have a clearer way ahead as long as you are aware of the above laws.
-With the exception of Assam and Odisha, fantasy sports businesses can thrive anywhere in India.
+With the exception of Assam, Sikkim, Odisha & Telangana fantasy sports businesses can thrive anywhere in India.

 Vinfotech creates world’s best fantasy sports-based entertainment, marketing and rewards platforms for fantasy sports startups, sports leagues, casinos and media companies.
 We promise initial set of real engaged users to put turbo in your fantasy platform growth.
 Our award winning software vFantasy™ allows us to build stellar rewards platform faster and better.
 Our customers include Zee Digital, Picklive and Arabian Gulf League.